LaDainian Tomlinson: 2006 season: NFL MVP

-San Diego had a chance to clinch the AFC West by beating Denver in Week 14.
+San Diego had a chance to clinch the AFC West by beating the Denver Broncos in week 14.
 Tomlinson scored once as they built an early 28–3 lead.
 Denver had a run of 17 unanswered points in the third quarter, but Tomlinson's record-tying 28th touchdown made the game safe at 41–20 in the final minutes.
 A fumble recovery by Shawne Merriman soon afterward gave San Diego the ball on the Denver seven-yard line.
 The next play was designed as an inside run, but Tomlinson broke to the left after his lead blocker Neal slipped over.
 He scored the record-breaking touchdown in the corner of the end zone—his second in 47 seconds—before being mobbed by his teammates and lifted shoulder-high.
 Tomlinson was named AFC Offensive Player of the Week for his effort against the Broncos.
 After his retirement, Tomlinson listed the game as his most memorable with the Chargers.

-Tomlinson broke three more records the following week, while rushing 25 times for a season-high 199 yards and two touchdowns in a 20–9 victory over the Chiefs.
+Tomlinson broke three more records the following week, while rushing 25 times for a season-high 199 yards and two touchdowns in a 20–9 victory over the Kansas City Chiefs.
 His first touchdown took him past Paul Hornung's 46-year-old record of 176 points in a season (Tomlinson finished with 186).
 His second touchdown was the longest of his career at 85 yards; that was his 28th rushing touchdown of the season, passing Alexander and Priest Holmes, and also gave him multiple touchdowns in eight consecutive games, breaking a tie with Riggins.
-Tomlinson's streak of rushing touchdowns came to an end the following week, as he was kept out of the end zone in a 20–17 victory at Seattle, though he did extend his streak of 100-yard rushing games to a franchise-record nine.
+Tomlinson's streak of rushing touchdowns came to an end the following week, as he was kept out of the end zone in a 20–17 victory against the Seattle Seahawks, though he did extend his streak of 100-yard rushing games to a franchise-record nine.
 In the regular season finale against the Arizona Cardinals, Tomlinson left the game with a minor injury in the third quarter after rushing for 66 yards and no touchdowns in the 27–20 victory; that was still enough to give him the NFL rushing title, the first Charger to accomplish the feat.

 Tomlinson led the league with 1,815 rushing yards, averaging 5.2 yards per carry and scoring a record 28 rushing touchdowns.
 He added 56 catches for 508 receiving yards and three receiving touchdowns, with his average of 9.1 yards per catch the highest of his career up to that point.
 Tomlinson ranked second in the NFL with 2,323 yards from scrimmage; he had 404 touches in total, fumbling only twice.
 As a team, San Diego finished with a 14–2 record, the best winning percentage in their history, while topping the league with 492 points and claiming the No. 1 seed in the AFC playoffs.
 Including his two passing touchdowns, Tomlinson was directly involved with 33 of their league-leading 59 touchdowns.